avraham-bernstein/avraham-bernstein.github.io/index.html.md

 		* my 5 min. course to teach deep meditation just by using a clock with a second hand
 		* ...
 	6. community service:
-		* 2023 Jerusalem: rescued an extremely bright autistic teen from being institutionalized due to malicious negligence by the ministry of education
+		* 2023 Jerusalem: rescued an extremely bright autistic teen from being declared truant and forcibly sent to an institution for emotional retards due to malicious negligence by the ministry of education
-		* 2016-19 Jerusalem: rescued 3 young children at family court from foster care when the ministry of social services maliciously and falsely accused the father of being a pedophile when in fact his young daughter was serially (!) molested in locked-down institutions run by social services
+		* 2016-19 Jerusalem: rescued 3 young children at family court from foster care when the ministry of social services maliciously and falsely accused the father of being a pedophile when in fact his young daughter was serially molested in locked-down institutions run by social services
 		* 1977 Toronto: while a student in an MBA program led the battle for [marginal cost pricing for electricity](https://neon.energy/marginal-pricing) in the province of ontario, in the face of strident corporate opposition by huge electricity consumers who smelted metal who advocated hidden subsidies with surreptitious government backing
 	7. bookmarks